What is Autism?

 The Mayo Clinic defines Autism as one of a group of serious developmental problems called autism spectrum disorders (ASD) that appear in early childhood — usually before age 3.
 Though symptoms and severity vary, all autism disorders affect a child’s ability to communicate and interact with others.

 The number of children diagnosed with autism appears to be rising.
-It’s not clear whether this is due to better detection and reporting of autism, a real increase in the number of cases, or both.
+It is not clear whether this is due to better detection and reporting of autism, a real increase in the number of cases, or both.

 While there is no cure for autism, intensive, early treatment can make a big difference in the lives of many children with the disorder. http://www.mayoclinic.com/health/autism/DS00348

-Fire alarms: service dog alerts the individual out
+Fire Alarms: Service dog barks/alerts the individual and family to get out

-Mood swings: service dog climbs in lap to calm individual
+Mood Swings: Service dog leans into or climbs into lap to calm individual

-Streets: service dog will stop individual from walking right out
+Streets: Service dog will stop individual from walking into the street

-These are just a few examples your service dog can be trained for your needs.
+These are just a few examples of what your service dog can be trained to do.

 AAD no long trains service dogs, but might use its therapeutic programs to work with autism as soon as we reorganize this month of January.